Blackprint/Blackprint/README.md

  - Creating Discord.js bot (because the library doesn't have support for browser)
    - Support for browser was dropped due to CORS at the Discord endpoint
  - Collaboratively work with your friend
- - Remotely modify your running application in realtime
+ - Remotely modify your running application in runtime

 ---